ginoghal/Ghalehpardaz_G-Accessibilty/README.md

 The objective of this assignment was to make a Roku app that was easily accessible for all.

+To start the application:
+- Simply download the Git Repo to your computer
+- Open it in your code editor of choice and make it Live!
+- Enjoy the content of the site.

 Some of the features added to enable this:

 - Adding CC (Close Caption) functionality to both the Movies and TV Show videos (for Hard of Hearing).